-1.24 The new plan will be accompanied by a Policies Map which will illustrate all site-specific policies in the local plan in an interactive form that is prepared on an Ordnance Survey map base.
+The new plan is also to be accompanied by a Policies Map which will illustrate all site-specific policies in the local plan in an interactive form that is prepared on an Ordnance Survey map base (to be hosted on the council's website).
+Proposed changes were included in an appendix to the draft local plan.

-1.25 Figure 3 provides a simplified diagrammatic representation of the proposed structure and format of the emerging new local plan.
+Figure 3 provides a simplified diagrammatic representation of the structure and format of the emerging new local plan.